Serious Threats to Patient Safety!

 Safe Eyes America educational advertising for Virginia.

 A poll of the citizens of Virginia revealed that 80% of Virginians only want an ophthalmologist to perform their eye surgery - But in spite of being told this the legislature passed the dangerous law that allows optometrists to perform laser surgery!
+Patients need to know that only ophthalmologists have the education and training to safely be performing eye surgery!

 Help us spread the word to let other patients know that the safety of their eyes is under threat!